 Imagine for a moment a tree that just takes your breath away …

-Without strong and connected roots; the trunk of the tree will have trouble withstanding the slightest of winds.
+Without strong and connected roots, the trunk of the tree will have trouble withstanding even the slightest of winds.

 Your body is a lot like the structure of the tree you just imagined:

-Have you had chiro, physio, osteo, massage and more; and still your lower back pain keeps creeping back?
+Have you had chiropractic, physiotherapy, osteopathy, massage and more, and still your lower back pain keeps creeping back?